 What you need to know.

 Here are the three main points you need to understand Income Protection.

 We give jargon-free advice so reach out at any time if you need any help.

-There is a maximum benefit which will vary from one insurer to another but is normally around 75% of gross income.
+There is a maximum benefit that will vary from one insurer to another but is normally around 75% of gross income.
 The benefit is normally paid monthly to the policyholder after a set deferred period.

-Normally people will choose a policy term that runs until their chosen retirement age, although insuring until an earlier age will reduce the monthly or annual premium paid.
+Normally people will choose a policy term that runs until their chosen retirement age.
+However, insuring until an earlier age will reduce the monthly or annual premium paid.